shapedthought/vbm_rust_backup/README.md

         "api_version": "v6"
     }

-The password is for VB365 but is encrypted with a backup password which you enter when you create the file using the --creds flag.
+The password is for VB365 but is encrypted with a backup password which you enter when you create the file interactively using the --creds flag.

+You can also create the creds.json file non-interactively

+    vbm_rust_backup creds-ni [OPTIONS] \
+    --username <USERNAME> \
+    --address <ADDRESS> \
+    --vb365-password <VB365_PASSWORD> \
+    --backup-password <BACKUP_PASSWORD> \
+    --port 4443 \
+    --api-version v6

+The port and api-version parameters are optional

 Having the VB365 password encrypted means that non-admin users to use the tool without providing them with the credentials of VB365.